Carrigallen: Location

-The village is set between the north and south shores of Town Lake in South Leitrim and is a centre for angling.
+The village is set between the north and south shores of Carrigallen Lough in South Leitrim and is a centre for angling.
 Rockfield Lake is about 4 km east of Carrigallen.

 Killahurk Ring Fort is 2 km from the village.
 The ringfort is 0.5 km west of Carrigallen Lough and is a good example of an early medieval enclosure.

 History

 St. Patrick is said to have passed through this region.
-While there he baptised followers at St. Patrick's holy well in Aghawillin and before leaving the region he blessed the ancient graveyard of Errew.
+While here he baptised followers at St. Patrick's holy well in Aghawillin and before leaving the region he blessed the ancient graveyard of Errew.
 The 16th century graveyard is situated about 3 km east of Carrigallen overlooking Gulladoo Lake.
 Throughout at least the 19th and 20th centuries, a number of annual fairs were held at Carrigallen on – 12 April, 7 May, 28 May, 9 August, 8 October, and 31 December.

 Theatre

 In the centre of the town is the Corn Mill Theatre & Arts Centre which presents a programme of drama (amateur and professional), variety shows, music and poetry.
 While a tradition of drama in Carrigallen goes back to the late 1800s, the present group was founded in 1963 as "The Community Players".
 In 1989, the group opened the theatre, and the name of the group was changed to the Corn Mill Theatre Company.
 In 1999, works took place on the foyer, dressing rooms, rehearsal and storage areas.